techidaily/site-tiktok-video-recordings/source/_posts/melding-media-magic-a-complete-guide-to-tiktok-assembly.md

 ![post stitched video tiktok](https://images.wondershare.com/filmora/article-images/post-stitched-video-tiktok.jpg)

-## Part 4: How to Stitch Any TikTok Video with [Filmora Video Editor](https://tools.techidaily.com/wondershare/filmora/download/)?
+## Part 4: How to Stitch Any TikTok Video with Filmora Video Editor

 Before getting started, understand why people opt for Filmora video editor for stitching videos on TikTok when this can be done through the official TikTok application.
 TikTok app only allows you to stitch a video for up to five seconds which is quite frustrating if you wish to stitch an entire video.